3 Strong Dartmouth Essay Examples

 What’s Covered:

 Writing strong essays is one of the most effective ways to stand out among the competition, especially since Dartmouth greatly values creativity in their applicants.
-The best way to write well is to read well, so in this post we will share two strong Dartmouth essays and analyze what they did well and where they could improve.
-Hopefully this will give you a clearer idea of what approach you should take to write your own essay!
+The best way to write well is to read well, so in this post we will share three strong Dartmouth essays and analyze what they did well and where they could improve.
+Afterwards, hopefully you’ll have a clearer sense of what approach you should take with your own essay!

 Please note: Looking at examples of real essays students have submitted to colleges can be very beneficial to get inspiration for your essays.
 You should never copy or plagiarize from these examples when writing your own essays.
 Colleges can tell when an essay isn’t genuine and will not view students favorably if they plagiarized.